 “Turn on, tune in, drop out.” was the way, as Timothy Leary once said.
 We were hippies, flower children, free spirits, the counter-culture.
 We were creating a new utopia.
 A new contract with nature, with the Earth.
 It created an exodus from the cities to the country in order to try something new, to “live off the land.”
 Walk gently on the Earth.
 Live sustainably before we knew what that meant.
 In California that was to northern California, to Oregon, to the Pacific NW and for some, to escape the draft, Canada.

-And although the world didn’t change, at least we tried and I think in many ways we succeeded.
-And the world we live in today has been shaped by those times, by both the lost of innocence and the hard bite of reality, but also by the dreams of that era.
-Of a world where we can imagine, as John Lennon sang, that is not ruled by war, not by religion, or by country, or by possessions, where there is no heaven or hell, a world where all you need is love.
+And although the world didn’t change as much as we wanted, at least we tried, and I think in many ways we succeeded.
+And the world we live in today has been shaped by those times, by both the loss of innocence and the hard bite of reality, but also by the dreams of that era.
+We dreamed of a world, as John Lennon sang, that was not ruled by war, religion, country, or possessions, and no heaven or hell.
+A world where all you need is love.
 I still believe in that world.
 There are many others that believe as well.

 In 2015, while in Paris, my wife and I made the pilgrimage to Jim Morrison’s tomb in the Père Lachaise Cemetery.
 On his tombstone his father, whom he had been estranged from for most of his life, seemed to have come to grips with his son’s ideals, had written: “Κata Τon Daimona Eaytoy” Greek for “True to your own spirit” a fitting tribute both to Jim and to the ideals of those times.
 May we all live true to our spirits, our ideals, and our vision for a peaceful planet.
 Of a world where we can live as one.